CognitiveVR/c3d-sdk-webxr/README.md

 [![Build Status](https://travis-ci.org/CognitiveVR/cvr-sdk-js.svg?branch=master)](https://travis-ci.org/CognitiveVR/cvr-sdk-js)

-## Quickstart
+## Requirement(s)

-> Requirement of Node.js v20 or higher
+Node.js version 20 or higher
->
-> * We currently require a version of Node.js of 20 or higher for this SDK.
+* We currently require a version of Node.js of 20 or higher for this SDK.
 If this doesn't match your needs, let us know.

 ## Cognitive3D Documentation